kingh0730/typst-cv-miku/data.typ

     ]
   )
   - Designed, implemented, and validated a new service (for radio units) using C/C++.
-  - Optimized a key algorithm, reducing its runtime complexity from exponential to polynomial.
+  - Optimized a deployed service, reducing its runtime complexity from exponential to polynomial.

   #datedsubsection(
     align(left)[